Human data annotation: behind the scenes of quality Gen AI

 Humans bring various skills into the data annotation process, including contextual understanding, cultural diversity, creativity, and ethical considerations that machines can’t replicate.

 What are the challenges involved in generating high-quality training data for LLMs and GenAI?
-This article goes behind the scenes of cutting-edge AI projects and delves into the unique skillset of project managers leading specialized data annotation teams at Sigma AI
+This article goes behind the scenes of cutting-edge AI projects and delves into the unique skillset of project managers leading specialized data annotation teams at Sigma AI.

 Let’s dive in!

-Humans in the loop, the key to data quality
+Human data annotation, the key to data quality

-Traditional AI projects start with data annotation.
+Traditional AI projects start with human data annotation.
 This involves labeling large amounts of data —whether it’s text, audio, video, or images — using relevant tags, to help computers learn and be able to make accurate predictions.
 The quality of this data has a decisive impact on the model’s performance and its applications in real life.

 While AI-based systems can assist and accelerate the process, human input is essential to prepare, label, and validate the data.
 Relying on crowdsourced annotators appears to be a cost-effective approach for some companies.
 However, it can’t match the level of accuracy, consistency, and quality control you can achieve from working with a team of highly trained, in-house experts.